saschazelzer/saschazelzer.github.com/_posts/2013-12-23-cppmicroservices-2.0.0.md

 Breaking changes
 ----------------

-Version 2.0.0 introduces a couple of [https://github.com/saschazelzer/CppMicroServices/wiki/API-changes-in-version-2.0.0](breaking API changes) compared to version 1.0.0.
+Version 2.0.0 introduces a couple of [breaking API changes](https://github.com/saschazelzer/CppMicroServices/wiki/API-changes-in-version-2.0.0) compared to version 1.0.0.
 Please ask for support in the [CppMicroservices Forum](http://forum.cppmicroservices.org/) if you have trouble with migrating to version 2.0.0.